CutbackTG/infernal-festival/README.md

 # Code:

-Glowing text tutorial code sourced from Lambdatest and then adapted to suit my project in line 94 of #style.css file.
+Glowing text tutorial code sourced from LambdaTest and then adapted to suit my project in line 94 of the #style.css file.

 `.glow:hover {
   text-shadow: 0 0 10px #e50000, 0 0 20px #e50000, 0 0 30px #e50000, 0 0 40px #e50000, 0 0 50px #e50000